NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 :::

-We will explore the basics of creating a Hardhat project with a sample contract, tests and scripts.
+We will explore the basics of creating a Hardhat project with a sample contract, tests of that contract, and a script to deploy it.

-To create your Hardhat project run `npx hardhat` in your project folder:
+To create the sample project, run `npx hardhat` in your project folder:

 ```